frdclav/mongoose-hw/README.md

 # mongoose-hw

+TODO: There is a bug where comments aren't saved when more than one comment box is open. need to fix this.
 Check it out at https://superfuturescraper.herokuapp.com/ UI is simple: user is presented with a button to scrape for new articles, and a list of current posts that are already in the DB.
 * Click one of the images and it will show any notes/comments that others have left on that specific article.